Director of the Executive MBA Program: Richard M. Stafford

 - Conveniently-located campus in the heart of "Silicon Beach"

-The program begins in August year one and ends in May year two.
+The current program begins August 2015 and ends in May 2017.

-Admission to the Executive MBA program is individualized and based on a candidate’s potential to pursue graduate study.
+Admission to the Executive MBA program is individualized and based on a candidate's potential to pursue graduate study.
 Each candidate is evaluated on the cumulative evidence received including, but not limited to, work and management experience, career accomplishments, potential for advancement, letters of recommendation, personal interview, information provided in the application form, undergraduate and graduate (if any) record, and GMAT (if required).
-Admission is based without regard to race, creed, color, gender, sexual orientation, national origin, age, or disability.
+Selection is based on academic potential without regard to race, creed, color, gender, sexual orientation, national origin, age, or disability.

 How to Apply